Anna Timiryova: The Gulag archipelago

-After Kolchak's death, Timiryova was released as part of the amnesty.
+After Kolchak's death, Timiryova was released as part of an amnesty.
 In June 1920, however, she was arrested again and sent to a forced labor camp in Omsk.
 After being released from the camp, Timiryova appealed to the local authorities for permission to join her first husband in Harbin.
 Her request was denied and she received an additional year of imprisonment instead.
 The third imprisonment followed in 1922, the fourth one – in 1925.
 Official charges read "accused of undesirable connections with foreigners and former White officers."
 She was sentenced to 3 more years in prison.

 After she was released, Timiryova married a railway engineer Vladimir Kniper.
 But her sufferings continued.
 In the spring of 1935, she was arrested again for "concealment of the past", and sent to a labor camp again.
 Later, this sentence was changed to exile in Vyshny Volochek and Maloyaroslavets.
 There she earned her living by sewing, knitting and sweeping the streets.
 In 1938, however, she was arrested for the sixth time.

 She was released only after the end of the Second World War.
 She had no close family members left: her 24 year-old son, the artist Vladimir Timirev, had been shot on 17 May 1938.
 Her husband Vladimir Kniper died from a heart attack in 1942.
 She was still not allowed to live in Moscow, and she moved to Scherbakov (present Rybinsk) in Yaroslavskaya Oblast, where she was offered the position of a property manager at a local drama theatre.

 At the very same time as Timiryova lived in Rybinsk, Admiral Kolchak's niece, Olga, was also living there.
 Several times Timiryova made attempts to meet with Olga, but Olga refused.
 According to one account, she did not want to meet the woman who "destroyed her uncle's family".
 According to another, Olga was afraid of the secret police.

 At the end of 1949, Timiryova was imprisoned for the seventh time, this time for nine months in Yaroslavl, and as a deported convict she was sent to Yeniseisk.
 Timiryova was said to have been denounced by her coworkers (the actors at the drama theatre), who allegedly accused her of spreading anti-Soviet propaganda.